ppy/osu-wiki/news/2024/2024-10-09-resurrection-cup-2024-results.md

 ---

 In the tournament history of osu!, many people have hosted successful tournaments, whether it be for player enjoyment or viewer enjoyment.
 Regardless of the goal, the pressure stays the same.
-In our case, the tiny community that developed itself over the past 4 ResCup tournaments certainly elevated vast majority of this pressure and made even the preparations not only stress-free, but a joy.
+In our case, the tiny community that developed itself over the past 3 ResCup tournaments certainly elevated the vast majority of this pressure and made even the preparations not only stress-free, but a joy.

 Thank you to each and every single person who worked on Resurrection Cup 2024, and thank you to everyone who supports us!
 See you all next year, in **Resurrection Cup 2025: Regulus Revolution**.